The Austin Bulldog is a nonprofit independent online news site for investigative reporting in the public interest.

 Please be respectful and refrain from personal attacks, vulgarity, insults, spam and shameless self-promotion.

 Comments must be free of libel, hate speech and harassment.

 Comments must be relevant to the article to which they’re connected.

 Beyond that, put your opinions in the public arena and let the verbal combat begin.

-Comments will be posted automatically, without prior review.
-Readers are encouraged to click on the “Report Abuse” link beneath any comments that appear to violate these rules.
+Comments will be posted automatically, without prior review but we will be monitoring comments and engaging in the conversations taking place.
 When abuses are reported, we’ll step in and check, and we reserve the right to remove material that violates these rules.

-Ideally everybody who posts comments on this site would stand behind what they write by using their real names and not hide behind screen names.
+Ideally everybody who posts comments on this site would stand behind what they write by using their real names and not hide behind fictitious names.

 Investigative reporting takes time.
 We’re not going to bowl you over with high volume.
 Our approach is to publish important information when it has been fact-checked, thoroughly edited, and deemed ready for publication.